byu-oit/kotlin-uapi/docs/content/_tutorial/user-context.md

 class LibraryUser(
   val netId: String,
   val cardholderId: Int?,
-  val isAdmin: Boolean
+  val isLibrarian: Boolean
 ) {
     val isCardholder = cardholderId != null
 }

 ```

-This should be enough information to make most of our decisions - the caller can be a cardholder, they can be an admin,
+This should be enough information to make most of our decisions - the caller can be a cardholder, they can be a librarian,
 or they can be neither.

 As we further develop our application, we'll be returning to this class to add methods which actually make authentication